To write something and leave it behind us,

 and international intrigue.
 Three young Americans are unwittingly

-the Tarascan Indian people try to break the stranglehold of the
+Tarascan Indian people try to break the stranglehold of the conservative

-conservative PRI party.
-Psychologist Dr. Jeff Rivers and Archaeologist
+PRI party.
+Psychologist Dr. Jeff Rivers and Archaeologist Shimoko

-Shimoko Johanson, in search of an ancient Tarascan treasure, and
+Johanson, in search of an ancient Tarascan treasure, and attorney

-attorney Jed LeBaron, a pawn in a political game, are thrown together
+Jed LeBaron, a pawn in a political game, are thrown together in

-in the lava tubes beneath the re-awakening Paricutin volcano,
+the lava tubes beneath the re-awakening Paricutin volcano, the headquarters

-the headquarters of the shadowy leader of the secretive Ninos
+of the shadowy leader of the secretive Ninos del Tecolote.
+Completed

-del Tecolote.
-Completed in 1982, this novel foreshadows by a decade
+in 1982, this novel foreshadows by a decade the violent indigenous

-living in southwest Colorado.
-Dr. Kline has published numerous
+in southwest Colorado.
+Dr. Kline has published numerous articles

-articles in professional journals, and has authored two books
+in professional journals, and has authored two books in his field,

-in his field, as well as a novel tracing the history of human's
+as well as a novel tracing the history of human's search for meaning.

-search for meaning.
 He has traveled extensively in Mexico.
-The
+The beginning of Appointment

 Click